valiton/aws-assume-role/README.md

 # when package is not installed yet previously
 env $(npx -p @valiton/aws-assume-role assume-role) aws s3 ls

-# when package has been installed already previously, the example can be shortened to this:
-env $(npx assume-role) aws s3 ls

 # when package has been installed globally:
 env $(assume-role) aws s3 ls
 ```